Bayonetta (video game): Release and merchandise

 Bayonetta: Witch of Vigrid, a book with pictures of Bayonetta and an "interview" with her, was released in Japan on October 22, 2009.
 By then, a Bayonetta theme had been made available for the Google Chrome browser.
 A song, "Reaping Beauty", by MC Lars and featuring Beefy, Random, Tina Root of Small Halo and SMP was included on the second re-release of Lars' album 21 Concepts (But a Hit Ain't One).
 The song is inspired by Bayonetta, and references the Bayonetta and many of the aesthetic and gameplay elements.

 On April Fools' Day 2017, Sega released 8-bit Bayonetta, also known as Angel Land, for free on Windows, which was also available on the PlatinumGames' 404 page in 2015.
 While the game uses 8-bit era graphics and was simplified in gameplay, only allowing Bayonetta to jump and fire at a few enemies and considered part of the April Fools' Day pranks, players found several bits of pieces in the achievements that pointed to a countdown timer on Sega's website ending on April 11, 2017, as well as other data mining suggesting a possible port of the Bayonetta game to Windows.
 At the end of the timer, it was confirmed that Bayonetta was coming to Windows, supporting 4K graphics and other improvements from the original versions.
 A spokesperson for PlatinumGames said that they have become interested in porting more of their games to Windows, though the decision to do so has been a choice of their respective publishers; Sega has been supportive of personal computer releases as of late.
 PlatinumGames's development efforts to port the game to the Wii U aided in the completion of the Windows port.

-For Bayonetta's tenth anniversary, Sega announced a compilation for the PlayStation 4 and Xbox One.
-The retail release includes a steelbook and Bayonetta, alongside another PlatinumGames game Vanquish, on a single disc, with support for 4K 60fps visuals for PlayStation 4 Pro and Xbox One X users.
+For Bayonetta's tenth anniversary, Sega announced the Bayonetta & Vanquish 10th Anniversary Bundle for the PlayStation 4 and Xbox One.
+The retail release comes in a steelbook and includes Bayonetta alongside Vanquish, another PlatinumGames game, on a single disc, with support for 4K 60fps visuals for PlayStation 4 Pro and Xbox One X users.
 Both games can also be purchased digitally either individually or collectively at a discount price.
 The compilation was released on February 18, 2020.